davidschinkel/TaskDispatcher/README.md

 # Data structure

 Currently only csv-Files with the following structure are supported.
+The Type can be any String, e.g. BA, MA.

-> Name, Type (Bachelor = 0, Master = 1), Voting for Task 1, ...., Voting for Task10
+> Name, Type, Voting for Task 1, Voting for Task 2, ....